Pregnancy Diary Week 25

-Pregnancy Week 25 - How Is Your Baby Growing?
+Pregnancy Diary Week 25: How Is Your Baby Growing?

 By week 25, your uterus is around the size of a soccer ball, and your baby should be around 1 ½ in weight and 13.5 inches long.
-Capillaries are forming just now under your baby’s skin and being filled with blood, plus by the latter part of this week the same will have happened in his lungs.
+Capillaries are forming at this time under your baby’s skin and are being filled with blood, plus by the latter part of this week, the same will have happened in his lungs.

 He’s also starting to put on a bit of baby fat, which means that his wrinkles will start to smooth out.
 His hair is growing more now, enough so that you would be able to tell its colour and texture.